Answers for Homebuyers & Homeowners Most asked Mortgage Questions

 What happens during the pre-approval process:

-• Meet With Your Lender: A 30–40 minute consultation where your lender reviews your financial picture and asks the questions needed to properly qualify you.
+• Meet With Your Lender.
+A 30–40 minute consultation to review your financial picture and ask the questions needed to properly qualify you.

-• Start House Hunting With Confidence: With pre-approval in hand, you’re ready to find the home you love and submit offers backed by financing.
+• Start House Hunting With Confidence.
+With pre-approval in hand, you’re ready to find the home you love and submit offers.

-Watch on YouTube: How to Get PreApproved for a Mortgage
+Watch on YouTube: How to Get PreApproved for a Mortgage.
+My Mortgage 101 Series will answer many of your mortgage questions.

-That depends on your finances, lifestyle, and market conditions.
-Waiting for rates to drop or for everything to feel “perfect” can hold you back.
-When you’re financially ready and have a solid plan, that’s your moment to buy.
+The answer depends on your finances, lifestyle, and market conditions.
+Waiting for rates to drop can hold you back.
+So, when you’re financially ready and have a solid plan, that’s your moment to buy.

 What happens when you wait for interest rates to go down: